nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/launch-a-VM.md

     ![VM Launch with persistent Volume](images/persistent_volume.png)

 - **Flavor** tab: Specify the size of the instance to launch.
-Choose `m1.small` from the 'Flavor' tab by clicking on the "+" icon.
+Choose `m1.large` from the 'Flavor' tab by clicking on the "+" icon.

 !!! note "Note"
-    *The default flavor is `m1.small` which is too small for the base images* *so please not use it.*
+    *In OpenStack, flavors define the compute, memory, and storage capacity of nova computing instances.
+In other words, a flavor is an available hardware configuration for a server.
+The default flavor is `m1.small` which is too small for the available base images so please do not use it.*

-After choosing m1.small, you should see it moved up to "Allocated".
+After choosing `m1.large`, you should see it moved up to "Allocated".

 ![VM Launch Instance Flavor](images/launch_flavor.png)